 Incidents of skin cancer are rising dramatically.
 Health professionals estimate that one in five of us will develop skin cancer at some point in our lives, which is far and away more significant than any other form of cancer.
-The good news is that we can cut that risk in half using good sunscreen.
+The good news is that we can cut that risk in half using a good sunscreen.

 Sunscreen is not merely useful for cancer and sunburn prevention.
-We often assume that the creases and wrinkles we accumulate as we age are simply naturally occurring, and thus an inevitable result of getting older.
+We often assume that the creases and wrinkles we accumulate as we age are simply naturally occurring and thus an inevitable result of getting older.

 In actuality, it is unmitigated exposure to the sun that causes most of the weathering and wrinkling we acquire.
-The use of zero waste sunscreen whenever we find ourselves exposed to sunlight—any bright sunlight, not merely direct sunlight—will go a long way to prevent the acquisition of wrinkles.
+The use of zero-waste sunscreen whenever we find ourselves exposed to sunlight—any bright sunlight, not merely direct sunlight—will go a long way to prevent the acquisition of wrinkles.

 So how do we protect ourselves from sun damage?
 Limiting direct exposure to the sun is a significant factor, though many of us enjoy being in the sunshine and must be outdoors to work or participate in important activities.

 Thus, we can take the most significant single step to protect our skin by using the right sunscreen and applying it following the maker’s directions.
 The right sunscreen is one with a minimum of 15 SPF (sun protective factor) and, preferably, a 30 or 50 SPF.

 Almost universally, all our highest-rated zero waste sunscreens recommend putting sunscreen on half an hour before going out into the sun and reapplying it after two hours in the sun.